Bhangra (film)

-Bhangra (ਭੰਗੜਾ) is a 1959 Punjabi romance, comedy and drama film directed by Jugal Kishore, starring Sunder, Nishi and Manju in lead roles.
+Bhangra (ਭੰਗੜਾ) is a 1959 Punjabi romance, comedy and drama film directed by Jugal Kishore, starring Sunder, Nishi and Majnu in lead roles.

 Synopsis

 Sunder, the son of moneylender Kaude Shah, goes to a poor farmer, Bulaki, in the village of Rangpur to get money owed, but falls in love with his daughter Banto.
 A suspended Munshi (Cashier/Assistant of a money-lender) of Kaude Shah, Mehnga Mall, also tries to get Banto; he steals Kaude Shah's jewellery and reaches Rangpur.
 He gives the jewellery to Sunder for staying away from him and Banto.
 Sunder gives the jewellery to Bulaki to pay back his debt and so did the unconscious Bulaki.
 The truth comes out and Bulaki is charged for stealing jewellery.
 He explains that the jewellery was given to him by Sunder and so Sunder is arrested.
 Finally, Mehnga Mall confesses and Bulaki and Sunder go free.
 After a little protest Sunder's father, Kaude Shah, agrees to Sunder and Banto's marriage.